 A robust startup ecosystem comprises startups as well as supporting organizations that provide resources, networking, and access to capital.
 Port Harcourt is becoming recognized globally as a startup city as evidenced by its appearance on StartupBlink’s 2019 Startup Ecosystem Rankings, where it debuted at the 653rd position out of 1000 cities behind only three other Nigerian cities; Lagos (99th), Abuja (143rd) and Ikeja (354th).

 A theme is used to guide conversations at the conference.
 For the maiden edition, the focus was on ecosystem collaboration.
 In 2017, the conversation was centered on how to position Port Harcourt to transform itself to become a dominant player in the new industrial era.
 Last year, the conversation was about how startups can create value to attract funding.
-This year is no exception as the attendants will deliberate on ways to explore new investment opportunities to support the digital and creative sectors in the city under the theme: From Oil to Tech – Preparing for the Future.
+This year is no exception as the attendants will deliberate on ways to explore new investment opportunities to support the digital and creative sectors in the city.

 This year’s conference will delve into these areas while also analyzing crucial, yet understated topics such as glocalization and standardization of indigenous products.
 Furthermore, it will examine the potential boost that the adoption and utilization of these innovative solutions would have on the city in the areas of entrepreneurship, prosperity, security, and stability.
 Also, the conference will dig into the ways in which the oil economy can be leveraged to transform Port Harcourt into Africa’s leading innovation hub.